-The increase in State Revenue received is primarily due to an increase in the Basic Education Funding, Special Education, Ready to Learn Grant and Retirement Subsidy.
-Increased retirement subsidy is due to the retirement rate increase from 21.40% to 25.84 from the prior year.
-The District receives reimbursement based on aid ratio as to when an employee was hired.
+The increase in State Revenue received is primarily due to an increase in the Basic Education Funding and Retirement Subsidy.
+Increased retirement subsidy is due to the retirement rate increase from 25.84% to 30.03 from the prior year.
+The District receives reimbursement based on an aid ratio relative to when an employee was hired.
 It should be noted the Retirement Subsidy increase is offset by the corresponding increases in retirement expense.